uccser/cs-field-guide/csfieldguide/chapters/content/en/computer-graphics/sections/graphics-transformations.md

 Now that you've had a bit of practice with translation, scaling and rotation, try out these two challenges that combine all three:

-{interactive slug="2d-arrow-manipulations" type="whole-page" text="Combining Translation, Scaling and Rotation" parameters="config=matrix-rotate-scale-translate"}
+{interactive slug="2d-arrow-manipulations" type="whole-page" text="true" parameters="config=matrix-rotate-scale-translate"}

+Combining Translation, Scaling and Rotation

+{interactive end}

 {panel type="teacher-note"}